 30 credits from ISU earned during the junior/and or senior year.

 Three credits of course work in U.S. Diversity and 3 credits in International Perspectives.

-A grade average of at least 2.00 (a C average) in all coursework applied to the B.L.S. degree, in all upper-level coursework, and in all work completed after admission to the B.L.S. program.
+A grade average of at least 2.00 (a C average) in all coursework applied to the B.L.S. degree and in all upper-level coursework.

-Proficiency in communication demonstrated by completion of an approved composition course from a four-year college.
+Proficiency in upper-level communication demonstrated by completion of an approved composition/communication course from a four-year college.